shennarwp/resume2/README.md

-# shennarwp's resume
+# shennarwp's résumé

-This is my resume source code, developed further based on this [template by Anthony Adamski](https://codepen.io/aja9104/pen/nzaZwW).
+This is my résumé source code, developed further based on this [template by Anthony Adamski](https://codepen.io/aja9104/pen/nzaZwW).

 Live version can be seen on [shenna.rwpiri.com](https://shenna.rwpiri.com) or hosted here: